We've analysed all the local government data to bring you the rundown on your local secondary schools.

 |Web Link||Read Report|

-How does Small Heath School perform on each of the areas inspected by Ofsted?
-As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.
+How does Small Heath Leadership Academy perform on each of the areas inspected by Ofsted?
+A blank table indicates no recent inspections and as of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.

 |Outcomes for pupils||Inadequate|

 |Personal development, behaviour and welfare|

 How have pupils at Small Heath Leadership Academy done in their GCSEs and how does it compare to Local Authority and national averages?

 The government introduced the Attainment 8 measure in 2016.
 It measures pupil performance across maths, which is double weighted in the score, English, also double weighted, three qualifications included in the English Baccalaureate (EBacc) and three other approved qualifications (GCSE or equivalent).
 The higher the average score the better pupils at the school are doing.

 English and Maths GCSEs taken in 2017 were graded on the new system of 9-1 grades, where 5 is a strong pass, equivalent to a high C and 4 is a standard pass, where the bottom of the boundary aligns with the bottom of a previous grade C.